Isaac-Hawks/pihole/README.md

 # Local Pihole DNS Server
 This is a DNS server meant to block ad traffic at the host-level.
-With this, you can finally say goodbye do ads!
+With this, you can finally say goodbye to ads!

 ## Requirements
 - linux (any distro that supports docker)